openedx/edx-documentation/en_us/students/source/SFD_account.rst

 EdX hosts courses on the `edx.org`_ and `edX Edge`_ websites.

 * The edx.org website has massive open online courses (MOOCs) that are designed and led by edX partner organizations.
 This website lists all available courses publicly, and learners from around the world can find and enroll in these courses.
+When we refer to "edX" accounts and courses we are referring to accounts and courses on edx.org.

 * EdX Edge has small private online courses (SPOCs), which are often created for use on campus or within an organization.
 Courses on Edge frequently limit